 Access to numerous employment opportunities and strong ties to public- and private-sector health care communities

 Location in Southern California, home to 225 hospitals, dozens of clinics, 100+ health insurance plans, and 900+ advanced medical technology companies

-A required 1,000-hour administrative residency that gives you the necessary experience to enter the job market in health care when you graduate
+A required 1,000-hour administrative residency that gives you the necessary experience to enter the health administration job market when you graduate

 A Career-Building Residency

-As an MHA student you will participate in a 1,000-hour residency program that puts your classroom theory into practice, and ensures your skills are career-ready.
+As a Master of Health Administration student you will participate in a 1,000-hour residency program that puts your classroom theory into practice, and ensures your skills are career-ready.
 Working under the direction of a senior-level manager, you will gain invaluable hands-on experience in the health care industry’s varied sectors and earn a competitive edge in the job market once you graduate.

-The Schaeffer Center for Health Policy and Economics at USC aims to promote health and value in health care delivery through innovative research and policy in the United States and internationally.
-The center brings together policy experts and health economists from the USC Sol Price School of Public Policy and the School of Pharmacy.
-It uses a novel, interdisciplinary approach to advance economic, health services and policy research, and to train a new generation of global health policy leaders.
+The Schaeffer Center for Health Policy and Economics at USC aims to promote health and value in healthcare delivery through innovative research and policy in the US and internationally.
+The center brings together policy experts and health economists from the USC Price School and the School of Pharmacy.
+It uses a novel approach to advance economic, health services and to train a new generation of global health policy leaders.